collabnix/wasmlabs/runtime/README.md

 Docker Desktop support the following Wasm runtime:

+- WasmEdge
 - slight from Deislabs
 - wasmtime from Bytecode Alliance

-All of these runtimes, including WasmEdge, use the runwasi library.
+All of these runtimes uses the runwasi library.